🧩 Multimodal VLM¶

 -

-A training-free post-hoc uncertainty estimation method is proposed that applies Laplace approximation to the last few layers of VLMs such as CLIP and SigLIP, and analytically derives uncertainty over cosine similarity.
-The method achieves substantial improvements over baselines in both uncertainty quantification and active learning.
+A training-free post-hoc uncertainty estimation method is proposed, applying Laplace approximation to the final layers of VLMs such as CLIP/SigLIP.
+By analytically deriving the uncertainty of cosine similarity, it achieves performance significantly superior to baselines in uncertainty quantification and active learning.

 -